 Because they can pan, tilt, and zoom, these cameras offer the widest range of vision of all commercially available designs.
 Most other models are static or need to be moved manually, whereas PTZ cameras can be controlled and moved remotely.

 In other words, you can connect to your PTZ video recorder through your phone and move it to monitor specific areas of your home even when you are away.

-Perhaps the most innovative feature often found in these awesome devices is called PTZ tracking.
+The most innovative feature often found in these incredible devices is PTZ tracking.
 This camera-based software is designed similarly to motion detection applications and can follow a subject once it moves out of frame2.

 While using PTZ auto-tracking, the PTZ camera will make sure the subject remains on-screen, so it can follow possible intruders attempting to enter your home.
 Once the subject is out of the camera’s range of vision, it simply returns to its predetermined position.

 By using a combination of high-definition images and efficient design, PTZ cameras often provide outstanding zoom capabilities.
 Cameras on the lower detection range can still register motion up to 150 feet away, with high-end devices reaching up to 1000 feet.

 Advanced PTZs that offer auto-tracking is designed to zoom in around 36x while still detecting a subject and following it until it’s out of range.
 Because of this, these cameras make a great addition to a parking lot and other open areas.

 PTZs can easily outperform analogue cameras when comparing video quality.
 Moreover, specific models can even match or provide better performance than other high-end IP video recorders, supporting formats of up to 1080p.

 The only downside of this benefit is that higher resolution images need more storage space, although this can easily be solved by purchasing a mass storage device or NVR upgrade.

 Not to be confused with auto-tracking, most PTZ cameras can use motion tracking capacities that allow them to notify you or the authorities of a possible break-in.